ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 ## The Problem with Traditional Methods

 In RL, we often want a computer to learn how to make decisions by itself.
-For instance, think of a game where a robot must find its way out of a maze.
+For instance, imagine a game where a robot must find its way out of a maze.
 The robot learns by trying different paths and seeing which ones get it out of the maze faster.
-Sounds simple, right?
-But when the maze is large and complicated, the number of decisions the robot must make becomes huge.
-This is where function approximators like neural networks come in handy; they help the robot generalize from its experience to make better decisions.
+It sounds simple right?
+But what if the maze is large and complicated?
+Then the number of decisions the robot must make becomes huge.
+This is where function approximators like neural networks come into play, they can help the robot to generalize from its experience to make better decisions.

 For a long time, people used something called a "value-function approach" to do this.
 In this approach, all the effort is put into calculating a value for each decision or "action" the robot can make.
 The robot then chooses the action with the highest value.
 However, this approach has some downsides: